elijah-thomas774/SkywardSwordParamsScripts/README.md

 -  `scene` for scene flag
 -  `story` for story flag (JP last 3 Hex digits)
 -  `item`  for item types (not full list yet)
--  'point' if this is a specification for a point, it will grab the postion of it.
+-  `point` if this is a specification for a point, it will grab the postion of it.
 Not fully supported with shifted indecies based on PATH
--  'custom' This is used to match values to see patterns. `-t custom 4 [name_0] [name_1] [name_2] [name_3]` This is not smart processing, but it works for a tool xD
+-  `custom` This is used to match values to see patterns. `-t custom 4 [name_0] [name_1] [name_2] [name_3]` This is not smart processing, but it works for a tool xD
 Adding a sort value can be made. this is to make quick refernce to same typed things that can be looked at on the object map for helping find use
 `-sort [value]`